 Review the details regarding Sponsored Programs conducted at William & Mary.

-The Vice Provost for Research (VPR) is the institutional official charged with ensuring that throughout all Schools of the College, the university’s research enterprise is managed in accordance with federal, state, and institutional regulations and guidelines.
+The Vice Provost for Research (VPR) is the institutional official charged with ensuring that throughout all Schools of the university.
+The university’s research enterprise is managed in accordance with federal, state, and institutional regulations and guidelines.
 As part of that responsibility, the VPR is charged with authorizing submission of all proposals for external funding.
-Further, it is the VPR’s obligation to decline any award not processed in accordance with College guidelines.
+Further, it is the VPR’s obligation to decline any award not processed in accordance with university guidelines.

-- A proposal is a document to any prospective funding entity regardless of whether the College will be a direct recipient or serve as a subcontractor or subrecipient with another organization.
+- A proposal is a document to any prospective funding entity regardless of whether the William & Mary will be a direct recipient or serve as a subcontractor or subrecipient with another organization.
 In other words, proposals to participate as a subcontractor must also be reviewed and approved using the same procedures.

 - ALL proposals (or funding requests) to external agencies must be reviewed and approved by the Office of Sponsored Programs (OSP) PRIOR to submission.

-- Faculty and staff members, including Principal Investigators and Program Leaders, and Project Leaders are NOT empowered to commit the College in contractual obligations.
+- Faculty and staff members, including Principal Investigators and Program Leaders, and Project Leaders are NOT empowered to commit the university in contractual obligations.

-Briefly, steps that you should follow to comply with College procedures include:
+Briefly, steps that you should follow to comply with university procedures include:

 - Contact the OSP as soon as you think you might pursue a call for proposals or whenever you think there might be an opportunity for funding for your work.
 The OSP will then assign a person to assist and help you in whatever way possible in assembling the submission package.
 It is important to have OSP personnel engaged as you undertake discussions with potential sponsors.